★ Save $25 on your inspection use code SAVE25 when you book online - Schedule now

 • Restricted airflow from duct issues

-Home Inspection In Frisco, TX: How HVAC Systems Are Evaluated
+How HVAC Systems Are Evaluated During A Frisco Inspection

-Inspectors measure the temperature difference between return air and supply air.
-A healthy system typically produces a 15–22 degree drop.
+Temperature Differential Test: Inspectors measure the temperature difference between return air and supply air.
+A healthy system typically produces a 15 to 22 degree drop.
 Anything outside that range may indicate inefficiency or mechanical concerns.

-Leaky or poorly installed ducts can reduce cooling capacity.
-We inspect visible ductwork for disconnections, damage, or airflow restrictions—especially in attics, which can reach extreme temperatures.
+Airflow & Ductwork: Leaky or poorly installed ducts can reduce cooling capacity.
+Inspectors examine visible ductwork for disconnections, damage, or airflow restrictions, especially in attics, which can reach extreme temperatures.

-For buyers purchasing resale properties, our Buyer’s Inspection includes a full HVAC performance review along with structural, roofing, and electrical evaluation.
-It helps identify potential cooling concerns before negotiations are finalized.
+For buyers purchasing resale properties, a Buyer’s Inspection includes a full HVAC performance review along with structural, roofing, and electrical evaluation, helping identify potential cooling concerns before negotiations are finalized.

 Warning Signs An HVAC System May Struggle